Sa Aking mga Kamay: Production

 The film was given acknowledgment by the National Bureau of Investigation and Makati Medical Center.

 Casting and shooting

-Aga Muhlach, playing the role of Gene Rivera, stated that his role is a challenge for him because he would play a serial killer rather than his usual typecast as the leading man on romantic drama films.
-During the film's shooting days, he admitted that he is not prepared to face Christopher de Leon, who played the role of Joven Dela Rosa, an agent from the NBI who was assigned to find Gene and kill him.
+Aga Muhlach, playing the role of Gene Rivera, stated that his role was a challenge for him because it was different playing a serial killer rather than his usual role as a leading man in romance films.
+While the film was shooting, he admitted that he was not prepared to face Christopher de Leon, who played the role of Joven dela Rosa, an agent from the NBI who was assigned to find Gene and kill him.

-Christopher de Leon also admitted about the film.
-Even though he said that it is a very interesting role, the references to the NBI made him feel anxious and worried but this experience in the criminal investigation field during the shoot allowed him to shape his character.
+Christopher de Leon also admitted that even though he said that it was a very interesting role, the references to the NBI made him feel anxious and worried, but the experience in the criminal investigation field during the shoot allowed him to shape his character better.

 Reception

 Critical reception

 Jay Cruz of Sinegang PH gave the film 4 out of 5 stars and praises Ricky Lee's writing, Rory Quintos' direction, and the respective acting performances of Aga Muhlach and Christopher de Leon.
 DJ Ramones of Reverse Delay gave a positive review, praising the film's written story by Olivia Lamasan and screenplay by Mel Mendoza-Del Rosario, Ricky Lee, and Benjou Elgincolin; Romeo Vitug's photography that has similarity to the 1991 film Hihintayin Kita sa Langit; and the characters portrayed in the film.